Ohio State vs. Akron NCAA Football Odds, Plays and Insights | September 25, 2021

 - Ohio State has one win against the spread in three games this season.

-- Ohio State's games this year have hit the over two times in three opportunities (66.7%).
+- Ohio State's games this year have hit the over on two of three set point totals (66.7%).

+- The Buckeyes average 38.0 points per game, comparable to the 39.7 per outing the Zips allow.

-- Ohio State is 1-1 against the spread and 2-0 overall this season when the team records more than 39.7 points.
+- When Ohio State puts up more than 39.7 points, it is 1-1 against the spread and 2-0 overall.

-- In games that Ohio State totals more than 393.7 yards, the team is 1-2 against the spread and 2-1 overall.
+- When Ohio State totals over 393.7 yards, the team is 1-2 against the spread and 2-1 overall.

-- This year, the Buckeyes have turned the ball over four times, three more than the Zips' takeaways (1).
+- The Buckeyes have turned the ball over three more times (4 total) than the Zips have forced a turnover (1) this season.

 - Find the latest spread and moneyline odds for Ohio State at SISportsbook.